Interested in volunteering at The Wilderness Center?

 Volunteers are the heart and soul of The Wilderness Center.
-Everything that happens here is touched by volunteers.
-Every volunteer is important and appreciated.
-It’s the joy of giving, the feeling of accomplishment, and the friendly, fun atmosphere that bring hundreds of people to TWC to volunteer thousands of hours every year.
-Best of all, volunteering at TWC brings you together with wonderful people who share a love of nature, are eager to learn more about it, and want to preserve it and pass it on for others to enjoy.
+Everything that happens here is touched by volunteers and each is important and appreciated.
+It’s the joy of giving, the feeling of accomplishment, and best of all, bringing you together with wonderful people who share a love of nature, are eager to learn more about it, want to preserve it and of course, pass it on for others to enjoy.

 Nature Store Volunteers ring up sales, unpack stock, and sell merchandise.
 They assist customers, answer questions, and direct visitors.

 Artisans keep us up and running!
 They mow grass, build signs and bridges, maintain trails, paint, and keep TWC beautiful!